fablab-imperia/LoRa-concentrator/README.md

 * install node-red (if not already installed) and set a flow to get and use your incoming MQTT data
 * install node-red Dashboard to create a dashboard for your sensors data that you can edit via nodes and flows
 * install node-red-admin to set a degree of security if you wish to access your node-red remotely https://nodered.org/docs/security#http-node-security - Be aware that this is NOT a strong security setting (see link below).
+* create a python script to perform the lora listening an MQTT publishing, and set it to start at boot

 ## Authors
 * Members of Fablab Imperia (https://fablabimperia.org/ - https://wiki.fablabimperia.org/)